-There are so much that needs to get done.
+There is so much that needs to get done.
 I hope this will be the start of making progress.
-Nigerians have been able to adapt and manage to work our way through it all.
+Nigerians have been able to adapt and work our way through it all.
 Enough is Enough; we can not carry on like this.
 We need changes, and we demand changes.

 Enough is Enough

-We just celebrated our 60th Independence Day 2 weeks ago, and there were no celebrations due to Lockdown, hunger and lack of electricity.
+We celebrated our 60th Independence Day 2 weeks ago, and there were no celebrations due to the Lockdown, hunger and lack of electricity.
 We have nothing to show after 60 years of standing on our own two feet, and we cannot carry on like this.
-I personally can not believe the experience I had on my trip to Nigeria in 2019.
+I can not believe my experience on my trip to Nigeria in 2019.
 I spoke about it in my Summer in Nigeria post.
-It was exactly in the same conditions as I left it over 20 years ago.
+It was precisely in the same conditions I left over 20 years ago.
 It was like I never left.
 And now we are dealing with brutality from the people who are at least supposed to keep us safe.

-It turns out that S.A.R.S are hungry too.
-They are human-beings too.
-They have families to feed just like every Nigerians.
-To the point that they are willing to go to any length to get fed.
-Who knows what orders were given to them by the government in the first place?
+It turns out that S.A.R.S. is hungry too.
+They are human beings too.
+They have families to feed, just like every Nigerian.
+To the point that they are willing to go to any length to get provided.
+Who knows what orders were given to them by the Government in the first place?
 As I said earlier, Nigerians are clever people.
 But my brothers and sisters, you can’t fool a fellow Nigerian.
 We will eventually catch up at the end of the day.
 And I guess that day is today.

-Seriously, how could you possibly think you can steal from any members of the public properties and possessions, and end up killing us one after the other and think we will not catch up?
-Aren’t you ashamed of yourself for discriminating against your own people?
-Who is going through the same thing you are going through daily.
+Seriously, how could you possibly think you can steal from any members of the public properties and possessions and end up killing us one after the other and believe we will not catch up?
+Aren’t you ashamed of yourself for discriminating against your people?
+Who is going through the same thing you are going through daily?
 What is the gain from it?
 Only for as little as 20 Naira, you killed a father.
 A man who has been working very hard to provide for his family.
 You seem to forget that no man comes back alive once you pull the trigger.
 What do you gain from it?
 How much money do you get per head?
-Lower down your weapons.
+Lower your weapons.

 How can you let this happen in the first place?
 You hire a bunch of desperate men to work under you to ‘protect’ the public without giving them proper training.
-S.A.R.S don’t know what they are doing.
+S.A.R.S. don’t know what they are doing.
 They don’t even know how to target or use a gun.
-They don’t even know the difference between a criminal and an innocent member of the public.
-Your own people are killing each other, even the rich, celebrities, politicians and veterans who fought in the war.
-Now the country they fought so hard for so that you can be where you are today, have all been a victim of S.A.R.S.
+They don’t even know the difference between a criminal and an innocent public member.
+Your people are killing each other, even the rich, celebrities, politicians and veterans who fought in the war.
+Now the Country they fought so hard for so that you could be where you are today has been a victim of S.A.R.S.
 The Nigerian Government is a disgrace.
 There are people, your people dying every single day.
 You should be ashamed of yourselves for calling yourselves a Nigerian Government.